 EU pressure stocks with a long term management plan in place and functioning as intended supported by full annual ICES assessments are likely to have relatively few obstacles to certification (under P1).
-The only exception to this is where stock status is below the limit reference point.

-For many inshore resources targeted by fishermen in the Cornwall district the stocks are poorly defined.
-Without establishing appropriate stock units, management may be ineffective and can lead to uncertainty over management jurisdiction.
+For many inshore resources, including those targeted by fishermen in the Isles of Scilly, the stocks are poorly defined as the full extent and therefore appropriate assessment unit are not known.
+This undermines attempts to implement good management and leads to uncertainty over management jurisdiction.
 Where stocks are poorly defined, the management authority needs to adopt a working solution, which is both practical and precautionary.
 This is part of the decision-making process more than a scientific process in most instances.
 Careful consideration is required to determine how the functional stock management boundaries of those English Inshore stocks should be defined.

 The MSC risk based framework (RBF) can be used for data-limited stocks where status cannot be determined relative to reference points.
 The majority of English Inshore fisheries fall into this category, simply as a result of the fact that stock boundaries have not been defined and stock assessments are not carried out at the scale of the stock.
-However, most stocks which are commercially exploited but where stock status is uncertain are likely to score at high risk under the RBF.
+However, most stocks which are commercially exploited, but where stock status is uncertain are likely to score at high risk under the RBF.
 This does not mean that those stocks are overexploited or depleted, but merely that the risk of over-exploitation is such that good management can only be assured if based on more fishery specific information.